-As the representative of 214 clubs (drawn from every one of the 53 National Associations within UEFA), we are the nuclear family of the football society.
+As the representative of 214 clubs (drawn from 53 UEFA Member Associations), we are the nuclear family of the football society.
 Our association is made of competitive friends, who face each other on the pitch to win the game, but also face each other in meeting rooms while working together for the benefit of all.
 We promote the interests of European club football.

 Throughout all our activities, we aim to be constructive and challenging in order to really deliver results so we can follow our motto and lead the way for football clubs in Europe.

 - to safeguard and promote the interests of European club football in particular, and club football in general;

 - to represent the interests of the clubs as employers and to act as a social partner where appropriate;

 - to contribute to the healthy development of European club competitions organised by UEFA, by taking part in the relevant decision-making process;

 - to contribute to the good governance of European football, in particular by participating in the appropriate bodies established within UEFA;